-There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics and Physics & Business Studies students who have failed PX110 Physics Laboratory or PX151 Astrophysics Laboratory I.
+There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics and Physics with Business Studies students who have failed PX110 Physics Laboratory or PX151 Astrophysics Laboratory I.

-Once the Pass List has been published your tutor will be able to give you more detailed information about your performance.
-If you are required to resit any papers you will receive a letter from Registry explaining the procedure and identifying the papers.
+Once the results have been published your tutor will be able to give you more detailed information about your performance.
+If you are required to resit any papers you will receive an email from Registry explaining the procedure and identifying the papers.

-Following the September resits the exam board meets again to consider students' performance and there are three possible outcomes:
+Following the September resits the exam board meets again to consider each candidate's performance.
+The possible outcomes are: